MarcelBolten/phpeggy/README.md

   * `parserClassName` - name of generated class for parser (default: `Parser`).
     Note that if a `parserGlobalNamePrefix` is specified, this prefix will be added to the name specified by `parserClassName`.
+  * `mbstringAllowed` - whether to allow usage of PHP's `mb_*` functions which depend on the `mbstring` extension being installed (default: `true`).
+This can be disabled for compatibility with a wider range of PHP configurations, but this will also disable several features of PEG.js (case-insensitive string matching, case-insensitive character classes, and empty character classes).
+Attempting to use these features with `mbstringAllowed: false` will cause `buildParser` to throw an error.

 Using the Parser
 ----------------